julienpontis/TE-Gastrulation/README.md

-## Here can be find the code to generate cis-regulatory activity prediction and to generate single-cell analysis of human gastrula and hESC derived embryoid.
+# Here can be find the code to generate cis-regulatory activity prediction and single-cell analysis of human gastrula and hESC derived embryoid.